bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

-            There are a number of cases in which you may want to load your module into a precompiled running kernel, such as the ones shipped with common Linux distributions, or a kernel you have compiled in the past.
+            There are a number of cases in which you may want to load your module into a precompiled running kernel, such as the ones shipped with common Linux distros, or a kernel you have compiled in the past.
 In certain circumstances you could require to compile and insert a module into a running kernel which you are not allowed to recompile, or on a machine that you prefer not to reboot.
 If you can't think of a case that will force you to use modules for a precompiled kernel you might want to skip this and treat the rest of this chapter as a big footnote.

             Now, if you just install a kernel source tree, use it to compile your kernel module and you try to insert your module